giovannacdelsordo/active-passive-multiple-object-tracking-task/README.md

 ## Running the task

 From PsychoPy, open:
-APMOT_behavioral.py     # behavioral version
-APMOT_pup.py            # pupillometry version
+APMOT_behavioral.py for the behavioral version and APMOT_pup.py for the pupillometry version

 A start-up dialog will request the participant number, age, and gender.
 The experiment begins immediately after these are submitted.